 Conduct SG replacement engineering and technical support inspections in accordance with the inspection plan by performing selective inspections that will:

-Verify that selected design changes and modifications to systems, structures, and components described in the Final Safety Analysis Report are reviewed in accordance with 10 CFR 50.59.
+Verify that selected design changes and modifications to systems, structures, and components described in the Updated Final Safety Analysis Report are reviewed in accordance with Title 10 of the Code of Federal Regulations (10 CFR) Section 50.59.
+“Changes, tests and experiments.”

 Review key design aspects and modifications for the replacement SGs and other modifications associated with SG replacement.
 Where applicable, include design reviews for the provision of a temporary containment opening.

-Review the applicable engineering design, modification, testing, and associated with SG lifting and rigging including: (1) crane and rigging equipment, (2) SG component drop analysis, (3) safe load paths, (4) load lay-down areas, and (5) heavy load haul path.
+Review the applicable engineering design, modification, testing, and analyses associated with SG lifting and rigging including: (1) crane and rigging equipment, (2) SG component drop analysis, (3) safe load paths, (4) load lay-down areas, and (5) heavy load haul path.
 The inspection should focus on the impact of load handling activities on the reactor core, spent fuel and its cooling, and other plant support systems for the reactor unit and common systems for the other operating unit(s) at the site.

 Review radiation protection program controls, planning, and preparation in the following areas: